syncfusion-content/winui-docs/winui/Ribbon/Backstage.md

 ## Backstage button item

 The [BackstageViewButtonItem](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.BackstageViewButtonItem.html) can be added to the backstage view that performs the actions of the `Click` event.
-You can also use the Command instead of Click Event, and the buttons with the name Save and Close are added using the `Content` property.
+The Command can be used instead of Click Event, and the buttons with the name Save and Close are added using the `Content` property.

 {% tabs %}